Introduction

 Baselayer has two “must have” accessibility features built-in.

-Keyboard-tab through these links and buttons to see the accessibility rings:
+Keyboard-tab through these links and buttons to see the focus rings:

 (2.)
 The visually-hidden